Heretic (film)

 Heretic is a 2024 American psychological horror film written and directed by Scott Beck and Bryan Woods.
-It follows two young Mormon missionaries (Sophie Thatcher and Chloe East) who visit the home of an eccentric man (Hugh Grant) after he expresses interest in their church, only for his true intentions to quickly become clear.
+It follows two young Mormon missionaries (Sophie Thatcher and Chloe East) who visit the home of an eccentric man (Hugh Grant) after he expresses interest in the Church of Jesus Christ of Latter-day Saints (LDS Church), only for his true intentions to quickly become clear.

 Heretic premiered at the Toronto International Film Festival on September 8, 2024, and was released in the United States by A24 on November 8.
-It received positive reviews and grossed over $59 million worldwide on a budget of $10 million.
+It received positive reviews and grossed $60 million worldwide on a budget of $10 million.
 Grant received Best Actor nominations at the Golden Globes, the Critics' Choice Awards, and the BAFTA Awards, while Beck and Woods received an Independent Spirit Awards nomination for Best Screenplay.

 Plot

-Two young American female Mormon missionarieseager Sister Paxton and self-assured Sister Barnesarrive at the home of Mr. Reed, a reclusive middle-aged British man.
-They tell him that female missionaries can only enter a home if there is a woman present, and Reed invites them in after assuring them that his wife is preparing a blueberry pie in the kitchen.
-They sit in the living room and discuss religion, with Paxton playfully expressing a desire to visit her loved ones after she dies in the form of a butterfly that lands on their hands.
-Reed makes uncomfortable comments about their faith and gives them an ominous lecture, arguing that all modern religions are "iterations" of an earlier one which he claims is the "one true religion".
-When he steps out of the room, Barnes realizes that the smell of blueberry pie has been coming from a nearby scented candle.
+In Boulder, Colorado, two LDS Church missionarieseager Sister Paxton, age 19 and self-assured Sister Barnes, age 20arrive at the home of Mr. Reed, a middle-aged man.
+After informing Reed that they can only enter a home if a woman is present, Reed invites them in, assuring them that his wife is preparing a blueberry pie in the kitchen.
+They sit and discuss religion, with Paxton expressing a desire to visit her loved ones after she dies in the form of a butterfly that lands on their hands.
+Reed reveals to the girls that he studied theology for decades and makes uncomfortable comments about their faith.
+The women continue to inquire about his wife's presence, and Reed excuses himself to go and speak to her.
+When he steps out of the room, Barnes realizes that the smell of blueberry pie has been coming from a scented candle.
+They attempt to leave but find the front door locked.
+Reed reappears and informs them that the front door is latched on a timer and will not open until the timer ends.
+At the church, Elder Kennedy, realizing that Paxton and Barnes are two hours late, goes out to look for them.

-Paxton and Barnes attempt to leave, but find that the front door is locked.
-They follow Reed to his study, where he tells them that the front door is latched on a timer and will not open until the timer ends.
-He gives the girls a choice of two doors in order to exit the house early: one if they still believe in God and one if they do not.
-Barnes rebels, repudiating several of his claims, and the girls enter the "Belief" door only to later discover that both doors lead down to the same dungeon.
-A decrepit woman appears, eats a poisoned pie, and dies.
-Reed claims that the woman is a prophet of God and that the girls will witness her resurrection.
-Elder Kennedy arrives to look for the girls, but Reed distracts him at the front door.
-Unable to hear the girls screaming, he leaves.
+Reed gives the women a choice of two doors in order to exit the house: one if they believe in God and one if they do not.
+He then gives an ominous lecture, arguing that all religions are "iterations" of earlier ones, comparing the birth of Jesus to that of Mithras, Horus, and Krishna.
+Barnes repudiates his claims, and the women enter the "Belief" door only to later discover that both doors lead to the same basement.
+In the basement, a decrepit woman appears, eats a poisoned pie, and dies.
+Reed informs them that the decrepit woman is a prophet of God and that they will witness her resurrection.
+Elder Kennedy arrives at Reed's home in search of Paxton and Barnes, but Reed distracts him at the front door.
+Unable to hear the two women screaming, he leaves.